lsst-dm/dmtn-057/index.rst

   The :ref:`DCR goodness of fit example<arch-metadata-examples-dcrgof>` shows one way to do this.
 - The :ref:`direct measurement<arch-direct>`, :ref:`observer-based<arch-observer>`, and :ref:`visitor-based<arch-visitor>` architectures all create ``Measurement`` objects on the spot, so auxiliary information can be attached using the tools provided by the ``verify`` framework.
   However, in all three cases some contextual information might be considered internal to the class, and require special handling to pass it to the code that makes the ``Measurements``.
+- The :ref:`dataset-based architecture<arch-dataset>` can attach environment or data provenance information to ``Measurement`` objects.
+  However, any context internal to the class will require special handling, most likely by persisting the needed information as task metadata.

-All four designs can provide context information, although in the metadata-based architecture this comes at the cost of a more complex key naming convention.
+All five designs can provide context information, although in the metadata-based architecture this comes at the cost of a more complex key naming convention and in the dataset-based architecture by intrusively modifying task code.

 Remaining agnostic to units of work
 -----------------------------------